Patient Stories

 Coping with Chronic Pain

 My name is Brooke Gottesman.
-I am a licensed clinical social worker (LCSW) working in mental health since 2004.
-I am currently in part-time private practice in NY with a specialization in cognitive behavioral therapy (CBT).
-I work with patients managing chronic pain.
-I am writing this article to share my story of chronic pain and how I learned to cope with my illnesses through adaptive coping techniques.
+As a licensed clinical social worker (LCSW) working in mental health since 2004, I am currently in part-time private practice in NY with a specialization in cognitive behavioral therapy (CBT).
+My practice focuses on patients managing chronic pain.
+Writing this article is an opportunity to share my story of chronic pain and the adaptive coping techniques I have used to manage my illnesses.
 It is my hope this information will be helpful to you or a loved one.

 Why Cognitive Behavioral Therapy (CBT)?